EvictionLab/eviction-lab-website/content/eviction-tracking/charleston-sc.md

 {{% report_intro id="45019" data="/uploads/table.csv" %}}

-Charleston intro.
+Eviction filings in Charleston County, SC fell sharply in mid-March when

-More detail on eviction protections in Indiana can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/sc/).
+More detail on eviction protections in South Carolina can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/sc/).

 {{%/ report_intro %}}